ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

 ### Post Processing Effects

-Another category of effects that can make huge changes to your map are post process effects.
+Another category of effects that can make huge changes to your map are **post process effects**.
 As their name implies, these are applied on top of everything else in your game at the end, so they can be used to change everything visually about the game at once.

 ![Radioactive Post Process](../../img/VFXtutorial/crazyPostProcess.png "Using the Radioactive Trip Sky by Dracowolfie on CC."){: .center}
 ![Lens Flares](../../img/VFXtutorial/coolPostProcess.png "From Sniper Alley."){: .center}